javascriptizer1/grpc-cli-chat.mono/README.md

 - `VPS_SSH_KEY`: Your VPS SSH private key.
 - `VPS_USER`: Your VPS user.
 - `VPS_HOST`: Your VPS host address.

-## Future Plans 🌅

-My plan to rewrite the CLI application from Cobra to Bubble Tea to build a full-fledged console UI.
-This will provide a more interactive and user-friendly experience for users interacting with my services via the command line.

-### Why Bubble Tea?

-- **Rich Interactive UI**: Bubble Tea allows us to build rich, interactive UIs directly in the terminal, enhancing user experience.
-- **Customization**: Offers a high degree of customization, enabling us to tailor the interface to my specific needs.
-- **Active Community**: Supported by an active community and regularly updated.
-[Bubble Tea GitHub Repository](https://github.com/charmbracelet/bubbletea)
-- **Ease of Use**: Simplifies the development of complex terminal applications, making the process more intuitive and efficient.

-With these enhancements, I aim to provide a powerful and engaging CLI tool that leverages the capabilities of Bubble Tea to its fullest potential.

 ## Acknowledgments 🙌